 Preferred skills and qualities: Ability to create a welcoming environment for diverse participants.

 Internship Outcome: Leadership training; program execution; and event coordination.
-Deepen self-awareness and connection of faith/spirituality or core values with academic and career choices.
+Deepen self-awareness and connection of faith/spirituality or core values with academic and career or life choices.

 Supervisor: L3 program administrator and internship coordinator – UCM, Rev. Holly Ulmer, Chaplain; The Intern is an employee of the United Campus Ministry Board of Directors.

 How to Apply: Send cover letter, unofficial transcript, resume, 350 word essay exploring your career calling or possibilities, and 2 references (may be included on resume) electronically to Rev. Holly Ulmer, Chaplain at firstname.lastname@example.org .
 Please have documents in Word format.
-This internship can also be accessed through the Careers4Terps website, and may qualify for academic credit.
 Positions will be open until filled.
 Please send questions to Chaplain Holly Ulmer at email@example.com .